Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

 \subsubsection{Learning Strategies of SPT}

-While pretraining is a foundational paradigm for LAMs, its direct application in the wireless domain is hindered by a significant challenge: the scarcity and high acquisition cost of large-scale, high-quality labeled data.
+While pre-training is a foundational paradigm for LAMs, its direct application in the wireless domain is hindered by a significant challenge: the scarcity and high acquisition cost of large-scale, high-quality labeled data.
 This data bottleneck causes traditional supervised models to suffer from poor generalization and overfitting, limiting their reliability in dynamic wireless environments.
-SPT offers a powerful solution by cleverly leveraging massive unlabeled datasets, which creates its own supervisory signals from the inherent structure of the data, thereby circumventing the need for manual labels and enabling models to learn robust and generalizable feature representations.
-As illustrated in Fig.~\ref{SPT}, SPT methods can be broadly categorized as generative or contrastive \cite{9462394}.
-Generative approaches aim to reconstruct the original input from a latent representation, making them highly effective for tasks requiring data structure comprehension or synthesis, like channel estimation and completion.
-Contrastive methods, conversely, learn a feature space organized by similarity, by pulling similar samples closer while pushing dissimilar ones apart.
-This makes them particularly well-suited for discriminative downstream tasks.
+SPT offers a powerful solution by cleverly leveraging massive unlabeled datasets, which creates its own supervisory signals from the inherent structure of the data, thereby circumventing the need for manual labels and enabling models to learn robust and generalizable feature representations. {Specifically, in the proposed EIT-SPT framework, the inherent structure refers to the governing physical dependencies within the data, e.g., spatial correlations dictated by Green’s functions and sparsity patterns in the wavenumber domain.
+The goal of SPT is to map these explicit physical structures into a structured latent space where geometric proximity reflects physical similarity.} Fig.~\ref{SPT} presents the generative, contrastive and hybrid generative and contrastive pre-training frameworks \cite{9462394}.